aayushmanmk/aayushmanmk/README.md

 - 👋 Hi, I’m @aayushmanmk
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning bash, perl and c
+- 🌱 I’m currently learning bash, perl, java and c
 - 💞️ I’m looking to collaborate on anything related to my repositories

 <!---